jrusso1859/Scalable-Selenium/README-pics.md

 ![Remote Selenium](https://github.com/jrusso1859/Scalable-Selenium/blob/main/Images/docker.png?raw=true)

 This approach executes the test separately from the browser interface, driver and browser functions, which are all containerized by Docker.
 The example is found in  `02-sel-docker`.
 The docker container exposes port 4444, allowing you to review component test status.
 It also contains VNC, a screen sharing application and exposes port 7900, allowing you to view container browser activity using the VNC-provided console.
 While this example runs locally, you could just as easily run the containerized Docker image on its own host, connecting to it remotely from tests running locally.
-While this starts us effectivly along the scalability path, it restricts us to scaling grid, driver and browser as one unit only.
-Since Selenium Grid easily handles multple browser nodes, it should be scaled at a different rate than the browser nodes.
+While this starts us effectivly along the scalability path, it restricts us to scaling the Hub, Driver and Browser as one unit only.
+Since Selenium Hub easily handles multple browser nodes, it should be scaled at a different rate than the browser nodes.
 Our following models provide and extend scaling with additional flexibility.

 **Approach 3: Remote with Separate Containers**